xtuml/bridgepoint/doc-internal/process/standard-file-headers.md

 Archetype Files
 ---------------
-Archetype files can have the extensions .arc, .inc, and .clr.
+Archetype files can have the extensions .arc, .inc, .mark, and .clr.
 All of these files should have the following header:
 ```
 .//=======================================================================
 .//